heinwessels/DwarfsOfLight/README.md

 <sup>**Please ignore the bad tileset colours.**</sup>

 This is a good experiment, but for good looking lighting I believe the right way to go would be a form of ray tracing.
+In order to shape this growing algorithm to achieve the shadows I want will require hacking the solution so much that it's not a simple grower anymore.
+Therefore I will rewriting it.

 #### Technique 2: Discrete Ray Tracing